rowvln/Coding/README.md

 # About this repo
-This repo will hold all of the projects and exercises I've accumulated so far.
+This repo will hold all of the projects and learnings I've accumulated so far